yieldnest/yieldnest-vault/README.md

 The initial version is a SingleAsset 4626 Vault with TimelockController to send Admin transactions.
 This vault is the Base version used for pre-depositing assets ahead of settled DeFi functionality.

-Please see the standard 4626 documentation at: https://docs.openzeppelin.com/contracts/5.x/erc4626
+Please see the 4626 documentation at: https://docs.openzeppelin.com/contracts/5.x/erc4626

 ## Testing